state of missouri notary public state of missouri notary public

 Record Keeping

-Record keeping is a vital responsibility of Missouri notaries, mandated to maintain a journal of notarial acts.
-This journal includes the date of the notarial act, type of transaction, names and addresses of involved parties, and type of identification used.
+Record keeping is a vital responsibility of Missouri notaries, who are mandated to maintain a journal of notarial acts.
+This journal includes the date of the notarial act, the type of transaction, the names and addresses of involved parties, and the type of identification used.
 These records serve as official evidence, helping to protect against fraud and maintain trust in legal proceedings.

 Renewal and Continuing Education